mjstam/Coachmark/README.md

 1, You can override onWindowFocusChanged and implement your coachmark code there.

-2, You can use ViewTreeObserver and build your coachmark code when the fous changes
+2, You can use ViewTreeObserver and build your coachmark code when the focus changes

     contentView.getViewTreeObserver().addOnWindowFocusChangeListener(
         new ViewTreeObserver.OnWindowFocusChangeListener() {